bskaplou/qmk_companion_app/README.md

 If keyboard with firmware which includes these chages is connected to computer with companion app user will be able just to push buttons and get unicode characters like 😁 and 😂.

-If keyboard is connected to computer without companion app runing it will send fallback strings instead like \:grin\: and \:joy\: .
+If keyboard is connected to computer without companion app runing it will send fallback strings instead like : grin : and : joy : .

 NB Such complex way setup is POC.
 If feature will be interested to community it will be possible to move whole the setup into Vial.